fasteningcode/fasteningcode.github.io/nativeScript.md

 tns platform clean ios/android tnsrun ios/android --bundle
 ```
+# ngOnChanges
+will excute if one of the value changes

 # Unlock *ngIf
 to unlock ngIf - need to add NativeScriptCommonModule in the module where the component is declared